[N.B.: SIGPLAN rules are highlighted like this to distinguish them from general recommendations and discussion.]

 SIGPLAN’s general guideline is that the conference may offer complimentary registration and travel/lodging for keynote speakers and may offer complimentary registration for one tutorial speaker per tutorial.

-Help the Programme Chair to select the programme committee.
-The list of potential committee members has to be approved by the SIGPLAN Chair and Vice-Chair before the members are invited.
+Help the Program Chair to select the program committee.
+The list of potential committee members has to be approved by the SIGPLAN Vice-Chair (who will consult the SIGPLAN Executive Committee) before the members are invited.
 You and the PC Chair should decide on policies for submission and revewing (see Guidelines for Program Committee Chair).
+Please use the PC proposal spreadsheet to expedite the approval process.

-Once the conference programme is set, prepare an advance programme that can be posted on the conference’s web page.
-The advance programme can also be used to create a schedule of events to be handed out at the on-site conference registration.
+Once the conference program is set, work with the PC chair to prepare an advance program that can be posted on the conference’s web page.
+The advance program can also be used to create a schedule of events to be handed out at the on-site conference registration.

 Send a report at the end of the conference to the SIGPLAN Vice-Chair.
 The report should include information about any workshops that co-located with the conference.
 Please include: